KhazanahAmericasInc/delivery-bot-platform/README.md

 * There are 2 power systems on the robot because when the motors draw too much current from the Li-Ion battery, it sometimes causes the tinker board to power off and the power bank does not have enough current for the motors
 * The LiDAR is powered from a USB port on the tinker board

+How to turn on

+1.)
+Plug in the yellow connector of the Li-Ion into the yellow connector on the PCB on the robot.
+This should turn on the lights on the Arduino.
+2.)
+Plug in the two usb cables next to the power bank into the power bank.
+This should turn on the tinker board.
+3.)
+In order to check the status of the Li-ion plug in the Li-ion charging input into the 7-segment LED.

 Lessons learned:
 * Power Systems: